microsoft/Reactors/workshop-resources/emerging-tech/Blockchain_2/building_better_smart_contracts/getting-setup.md

 When we are learning how to code smart contracts, we have the option to use test nets to do transactions without paying for it.

-Test nets run in parallel and are in most cases identical with the main net (the real net) but the tokens used are different (even though they might work the same way i.e. monopoly money vs real money, you can still use it to buy things but not in real life :)
+Test nets run in parallel and are in most cases identical with the mainnet (the real net) but the tokens used are different (even though they might work the same way i.e. monopoly money vs real money, you can still use it to buy things but not in real life :)

 This means we can learn and see how it will work in real production without spending any money.
 This also means that we have NO EXCUSE to not test our contracts and audit them carefully.